UFC Fight Night: Minotauro vs Nelson: Predictions & Analysis

 A few statistical edges stand out.
 Omielanczuk throws significantly more leather — a 1.5 sig. strike per minute gap.
 Omielanczuk is far more active with takedowns, averaging 1.3 more per 15 minutes.
 Rosholt has tighter striking defense, making opponents miss more often.

 The Pick: Jared Rosholt over Daniel Omielanczuk.
-We're leaning Rosholt here at 66%, a solid but not overwhelming edge.
+The model is firm on this one: Rosholt at 75%.

 70%